Code-Institute-Submissions/Upon-Wonder/README.md

 ### Manual Testing
 #### Index page
-- Verify that the background image covers the whole viewport.
+- Verified that the background image covers the whole viewport.
-- Verify that the zoom effect works on logo.
+- Verified that the zoom effect works on logo.
-- Verify that the hover effect works on button and that it links to the about page.
+- Verified that the hover effect works on button and that it links to the about page.
-- Verify that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.
+- Verified that the hover effects works on the social media icons in the footer and that they link to their respective social media pages.

 All the above tests where verified in the following browsers: